 The Bachelors of Civil Engineering Program requires a curricular sequence of five years.
-Students need to obtain 179 credits that are distributed in the following way: 12 free electives, 15 socio-humanistic electives, 3 technical electives, 2 physical education electives, 57 required departmental course, 26 required sciences in engineering course, and 64 required courses in general studies.
+Students need to obtain 179 credits that are distributed in the following way: 12 free electives, 15 socio-humanistic electives, 3 technical electives, 2 physical education electives, 57 required departmental courses, 26 required sciences in engineering courses, and 64 required courses in general studies.

 The Bachelors of Surveying and Topography Program requires a curricular sequence of four years.
-Students need to obtain 148 credits that are distributed in the following way: 12 free electives, 6 socio-humanistic electives, 6 technical electives, 2 physical education electives, 42 required departmental course, 13 required sciences in engineering course, and 67 required courses in general studies.
+Students need to obtain 148 credits that are distributed in the following way: 12 free electives, 6 socio-humanistic electives, 6 technical electives, 2 physical education electives, 42 required departmental courses, 13 required sciences in engineering courses, and 67 required courses in general studies.

 The socio-humanistic electives are courses that provide students basic knowledge about social sciences and humanities.
-Its purpose is to have the student familiarize with intellectual knowledge that serves as a technical background.
-A list of all the courses that qualify as socio-humanistic courses for the programs of the Bachelor’s of Civil Engineering and the Bachelor’s of Surveying and Topography is provided by the Office of the Dean of Engineering. http://ingenieria.uprm.edu/mod/resource/view.php?id=5.
+Their purpose is to have the students familiarize with intellectual knowledge that serves as a technical background.
+A list of all the courses that qualify as socio-humanistic courses for the programs of the Bachelor’s of Civil Engineering and the Bachelor’s of Surveying and Topography is provided by the Office of the Dean of Engineering.

 Free electives are courses from any department that students can feel free of taking if available to complete their professional development.
 Free electives must be of equal or higher level of required courses and cannot duplicate the content of these required courses.

-Students are responsible of maintaining their curriculum up to date and to coordinate regular meetings with their academic councilor for orientation about the program.
+Students are responsible of maintaining their curriculum up to date and coordinating regular meetings with their academic counselor for orientation about the program.